 Estádio da Luz (2003–)

-Primeira Liga: 35
+Primeira Liga: 38

 European Cup: 2

-Most played games: Nené (575)
+Most games played: Nené (575)

 Top goalscorer: Eusébio (473)

 Shortly after the Portuguese league was officially formed in 1934, Benfica emerged as its most dominant team, clinching three consecutive titles from 1936 to 1938.
 By the end of the 50s, their trophy cabinet was home to 9 Primeira Liga titles and 10 Taça de Portugal trophies.

-However, it was the 60s where Benfica started making a name for itself on the European stage.
+It was, however, in the 60s where Benfica started making a name for itself on the European stage.
 Led by the incredible Eusébio, Benfica were the first team to halt Real Madrid's streak of five consecutive European Cup victories, claiming the trophy for themselves in 1961.
 They repeated as champions the following year, while also making three more finals throughout the decade.
 Domestically, Benfica destroyed the opposition and stormed to 8 Primeira Ligas and 3 Taça de Portugals by the end of the decade.
 In 1965, Eusébio made history by becoming the only player to win a Ballon d'Or while playing for a Portuguese club.